 And you’ll probably be just as happy with it.
 There are even some theories that people keep using cars for the same period of time that they would’ve kept a new one.
 You might buy a new car and keep it for five years or you might buy a 2-year-old car and keep it till it’s 7 years old.
 You get the same utility, though- 5 years of use.
 Think about it, if we assume you buy a vehicle every 5 years, do you want the cheaper or the more expensive version?
 Well, do you want the new model or the used model?
 It’s basically the same question.

 As we mentioned above, there are many methods of transportation.
 Think about your personal situation.
 Do you need a car or do you want a car?
 Many of us now live in urban cities where our jobs, food, entertainment, and shopping are all within a walkable range.
 The market is also shifting towards remote employees, making the need to get around much less demanding than it has been in the past.
 Even if you do have a commute, city buses, subways, ridesharing, and other public transportation could possibly save you thousands of dollars compared to that new car.

 Lastly, And Perhaps More Importantly, You Can Put Your Money To Better Use

 There are countless investments that could set your finances us for success that in the long run will bring you more satisfaction than a new vehicle.
 Put more into your 401(k).
 Put it towards a down payment for a house.
-Earn interest though peer to peer lending.
+Earn interest through peer-to-peer lending.
 Invest it in a crowdsourcing platform.
-Even moving the money to a low yield, albeit super safe, savings account will probably be better for your net worth than spending your money on a new vehicle.
+Even moving the money to a low-yield, albeit super safe, a savings account will probably be better for your net worth than spending your money on a new vehicle.